 By implementing mailroom management software, organizations can automate more error-prone tasks such as data entry, item indexing, storage, routing, tracking and sending receipts.
-And instead of team members wasting valuable time tracking down recipients, mail management software will send an automatic email notification to the employee letting them know they need to retrieve their package.
+And instead of team members wasting valuable time tracking down recipients, mail management software will send an automatic email notification to the employee letting them know it’s time to retrieve their package.

 Facilities can also install kiosks to assist recipients with mail retrieval.
-A more streamlined and accurate back-end process will help ensure prompt and proper front-end delivery despite the challenges of a mobile workforce.
+A more streamlined and accurate back-end process will help ensure prompt and proper front-end delivery, even for a mobile workforce.

 Step 3: Adopt Mobile Tools

-That means arming your mail staff with barcode scanners and mobile applications to create a more efficient and reliable mail cycle.
+Arming your mail staff with barcode scanners and mobile applications creates a more efficient and reliable mail cycle.

 Barcode scanners digitize incoming mail data and enable mailroom employees to sort and track each piece of mail faster and more easily.
 Mobile applications capture signatures, dates and timestamps in real time as mail travels from source to recipient.
 As a result, personnel can tackle mail delivery with greater agility, accountability and visibility.